open-sauced/pizza-verse/pizza-facts-&-trivia.md

 ## Pizza Fun Facts

 1. A pizza was delivered in space 🚀 and Russian cosmonaut, Yuri Usachov, had the honor of being the first person to receive a pizza delivery while in orbit.
+2. The most popular pizza 🍕 topping is pepperoni, It’s not to hard to figure this one out, but now we have the numbers to prove it!
+In a HarrisPoll® taken in January of 2016, pepperoni was found to be the most popular topping followed by Sausage at number two.

 ## Pizza Trivia
 Delight in intriguing and lesser-known facts that will surprise and entertain you.